temporalio/cli/temporalcli/commandsmd/commands.md

 Includes options set for [payload input](#options-set-for-payload-input).

-### temporal workflow update start: Send an Update and wait for it to be accepted or rejected
+### temporal workflow update start: Send an Update and wait for it to be accepted or rejected (Experimental)
 Send a message to a Workflow Execution to invoke an Update handler, and wait for the update to be accepted or rejected.
 You can subsequently wait for the update to complete by using `temporal workflow update execute`.

+Experimental.

 ```
 temporal workflow update start \